reubenmiller/go-c8y-cli/docs/_docs/concepts/sessions.md

 }
 ```

-All of the values in the sessions file, can also be overridden using environment variables when either the `--useEnv` switch or the `C8Y_USE_ENVIRONMENT=true` variable is set.
+All of the values in the sessions file, can also be overridden using environment variables.
 The following is the mapping between the properties in the session json file to their environment equivalents.

 | Setting name | Environment Variable |
 |--------------|----------------------|